UpcaseM/data_engineering_projects/project_4_data_lake/README.md

 The project contains practice for:
 1. Designed analytics tables.
-2. Used Pyspark to build an ETL pipline: Extract data from a data lake hosted on S3, transform the data and load the data back into the data lake.
+2. Used Pyspark to build an ETL pipeline: Extract data from a data lake hosted on S3, transform the data, and load the data back into the data lake.
 3. Automated the process of running Pyspark scripts on AWS EMR using AWS Python SDK.

 ## Project Introduction
-A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
+A music streaming startup, Sparkify, has grown its user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 As a data engineer, my task is to build an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.
-This will allow their analytics team to continue finding insights in what songs their users are listening to.
+This will allow their analytics team to continue finding insights into what songs their users are listening to.

 ## Project Breakdown
-- Undstand the data scource
+- Understand the data source
-- Design dimentional tables
+- Design dimensional tables
-- Build an ETL pipline using Pyspark
+- Build an ETL pipeline using Pyspark
 - Deploy an AWS EMR and run Pyspark scripts programmably

 ### Project files

 Files used on the project:
 1. **setup.sh** is a bash file to setup files and requirements needed for running Pyspark files on AWS EMR cluster.
-2. **terminate_idle_cluster.sh** is a bash file to termindate an idle cluster after a period time.
+2. **terminate_idle_cluster.sh** is a bash file to terminate an idle cluster after a period of time.
-3. **auto_deploy_spark_app.py** is a Python file to deploy Pyspark files to EMR cluster programmably.
+3. **auto_deploy_spark_app.py** is a Python file to deploy Pyspark files to the EMR cluster programmably.
-4. **etl.py** is where we load raw data from data lake hosted on s3, process the data into the analytics tables on AWS EMR cluster, and load the tables into the data lake.
+4. **etl.py** is where we load raw data from the data lake hosted on s3, process the data into the analytics tables on the AWS EMR cluster, and load the tables into the data lake.
-5. **README.md** current file, provides discussion on my project.
+5. **README.md** current file provides a discussion on my project.
 6. **sql_queries.py** is where we define all SQL statements.